lucianoayres/octask/README.md

 3. **Template and Configuration** 🧩: Offers a standard Modelfile template with placeholders (`<< >>`) that can be customized based on your specific idea, goal, or problem.

-4. **User Input** 💡: The specific idea, goal, or problem to generate the most effective task definition.
+4. **User Input** 💡: The specific idea, goal, or problem to generate the most effective task.

 ### Prompts